SUSOLD/SUSOLD-Website/README.md

 # SUSOLD-Website
-Online Second Hand Store for the members of Sabancı University
+Online Second Hand Store for the Members of Sabancı University